 Once inside, you’ll easily understand why the Palace has been chosen as a backdrop for many famous movies: the richness of the decoration literally blows you over.
 The glorious helicoidal staircase with its 30 peperino columns and the grotesque paintings is justly famous, and the Hall of the Maps shows maps of the world at the time of Christopher Columbus, Amerigo Vespucci, and Magellan.

 Behind the Palace, we can stroll around the beautiful gardens, decorated with fountains and statues; but the ultimate choice when speaking of gardens in the Tuscia region is certainly Villa Lante, which we’ll visit after lunch.
-Lunch will be in Carbognano, one of the small villages nearby.
+For lunch, I would suggest one of my favourite restaurants, located in Carbognano, one of the small villages nearby.

-A short but very enjoyable drive through the woods will take us to Villa Lante, built around the same time as Palazzo Farnese by the Cardinal Gianfrancesco Gambara, as a summer residence for the bishops of the nearby city Viterbo.
+A short but very enjoyable drive through the woods takes us to Villa Lante, built around the same time as Palazzo Farnese by the Cardinal Gianfrancesco Gambara, as a summer residence for the bishops of the nearby city Viterbo.

 The formal garden is enrichened by fountains, water jets, dripping grottoes and offers superb views of the surrounding landscape.
 The two miniature villas set within the garden have beautifully frescoed loggias, with typical Renaissance-style paintings of grotesques and mythological scenes.

 It feels like a smaller version of Villa d’Este!